vlobzakov/chatbot-env/README.md

 ![node-red-logo](images/Logo_Ravatar_Black.svg)

 # RAVAPLA in PaaS
-This rtepository describes how the RAVAPLA infrastructure can be provisioned in Jelastic PaaS
+This repository describes how the RAVAPLA infrastructure can be provisioned in Jelastic PaaS

 RAVAPLA(RAVATAR Platform) comprises several elements:
 - Node-Red low code node to manage RAVATAR solutions' logic and interconnect all the services(LLM, TTS, STT, VectorDB, ChatBots, 3D Avatars)